cue-labs/cue-by-example/003_kubernetes_tutorial/README.md

 1. hoist common patterns to parent directories
 1. use the tooling to rewrite CUE files to drop unnecessary fields
 1. repeat from step 2 for different subdirectories
-1. define commands to operate on the configuration
+1. define workflow commands to operate on the configuration
 1. extract CUE templates directly from Kubernetes Go source
 1. manually tailor the configuration
 1. map a Kubernetes configuration to `docker-compose` (TODO)